Resources for Computer Science

 Girls Who Code

-- Girls Who Code Clubs Program - Girls Who Code is an international non-profit leading the movement to close the gender gap in tech.
-We offer free and flexible computer science programs for 3rd-12th grade students to learn how to make a positive impact on the world through computer science.
+- Girls Who Code Clubs Program - Girls Who Code is an international non-profit that offers free and flexible computer science programs for 3rd-12th grade students to learn how to make a positive impact on the world through computer science.

 - How to Start a Club Guide - Step-by-step guide to starting a Club!